-Diamond Resorts Gender Pay Gap Report 2021
+Diamond Resorts Gender Pay Gap Report 2022

-Diamond Resorts (Europe) Limited is committed to the promotion of gender equality in the work place, including ensuring that equal jobs are paid at an equal wage.
+Diamond Resorts (Europe) Limited is committed to the promotion of gender equality in the workplace, including ensuring that equal jobs are paid at an equal wage.

-The UK Equality Act 2010 (Gender Pay Gap Information) Regulations (Regulations) requires that we calculate and publish the average salary paid to our UK team members throughout the UK operations in April 2020.
-To do this we review our salaried employees during April 2020, identify the relevant employees who received full pay during this period, and then divided them into four even quartiles by headcount.
+The UK Equality Act 2010 (Gender Pay Gap Information) Regulations (Regulations) requires that we calculate and publish the average salary paid to our UK team members throughout the UK operations in April 2021.
+To do this, we reviewed our salaried team members during April 2021, and identified the relevant team members who received full pay during this period.
+Then, we divided them into four even quartiles by headcount.
 Using a prescribed method, we conducted an analysis on each quartile to calculate both the mean and median average hourly rate of pay.
 The results are given in quartiles and split by gender.
-This provides a comparable snapshot of the 'average' team member salary from which we draw our data
+This provides a comparable snapshot of the 'average' team member salary from which we draw our data.

-Our 2020 analysis has been a particular challenge due to the impact of COVID-19 on our workforce.
-As with many hospitality firms, many Team Members were placed on to the newly introduced government furlough scheme due to the enforced closures of our Resort and Sales Operations.
+In 2020, we highlighted that our analysis was challenged by the impact of Covid-19 on our workforce, and this impact has continued into 2021.
+As with many hospitality companies, a high proportion of our team members were placed on to government furlough scheme due to the enforced closures of our Resort and Sales Operations in early 2021.
 The furlough scheme enabled us to retain our impacted workforce by placing them on enforced leave, the payment for which was 80% of salary.
-This has resulted in a reduced population of 140 'relevant' (active/full pay) employees for our April 2020 Analysis.
-Of this population, the majority of active Team Members based within back office functions due to government requirements to close all hospitality venues - including Resorts and Hotels.
+During our snapshot period in April 2021, our Operations had gradually begun to reopen but with a high proportion of team members placed on either full or 'flex' furlough due to the ongoing restrictions around hospitality at that time.
+This has resulted in a reduced population of 'relevant' (active/full pay) team members for our April 2021 analysis, predominantly based within back-office functions.

-As a result, a population of 140 'relevant' team members have been identified, which is based on a skewed population of the UK business.
+As a result, a population of 198 'relevant' team members have been identified, which is based on a skewed population of the UK business.